roloran/RDCP-Modem/README.md

 - Sending an empty line or one containing only a single space will print some status information.

+### Tunnel Plugin Commands
+The tunnel plugin provides functionality to relay arbitrary LoRa messages via RDCP.
+The device listens on channel 1 for messages.
+If a received message contains a `DevAddr` for which tunneling is enabled, the device temporary switches to the designated tunnel channel and transmits the **full** message as payload of a RDCP message.

+The following additional commands are present:

+- `TUNNEL ADD a` adds the DevAddr `a` (8 digit hex) to the list of addresses to be tunneled.
+Example: `TUNNEL ADD 1A2B3C4D`
+- `TUNNEL DEL a` removes the DevAddr `a` (8 digit hex) from the list of addresses to be tunneled.
+Example: `TUNNEL DEL 1A2B3C4D`
+- `TUNNEL CHANNEL c` sets the channel on which tunneled messages shall be transmitted to `c` (number).
+Example: `TUNNEL CHANNEL 01`

 ## Hardware wiring and configuration for AIR radios

 Using or providing AIR radios requires an additional Serial connection between the hardware devices.